JohnEffo/MonoBuild/doc-site/content/getting-started/installation/build-locally.md

 weight: 6
 ---
 ### Prerequisites
-You will need to have Dotnet 7 installed for instructions on how to do this: https://dotnet.microsoft.com/en-us/download
+You will need to have Dotnet 7 installed.
+For instructions on how to do this, you can follow this link: https://dotnet.microsoft.com/en-us/download

 ### Building